nulib-ds/dsgn-106/2-foundations-of-technical-and-professional-communication/2-foundations-of-technical-and-professional-communication-2.md

 <p>Tone</p>
 </td>
 <td>
-<p>Business/professional in tone, which falls between formal and
-informal; may use first person or second person if appropriate;
+<p>Business/professional in tone, which falls between formal and informal; may use first person or second person if appropriate; courteous and constructive.</p>
-courteous and</p>
-<p>constructive.</p>
 </td>
 </tr>
 <tr>